 - Career Services is ready to review your resume and cover letters, conduct a mock interview, help conduct self-assessments, and link you via Handshake to employer job postings.
 Their Canvas Career Development Toolkit Modules can be completed at your own pace via the link above.
 Schedule a 20 min. appointment with a career services advisor, 8am-4:30pm.

 - Entrepreneurship@Cornell Internship Program will match you with small entrepreneurial companies where you will get a broad array of experiences over a summer.
 See the eShip ecosystem map that indicates all entrepreneurial resources in one place.

 - English Language Support Office supports all multilingual and international students’ specific needs for writing, presentations, and applications.

-- Society for Humanities is an emerging hub for connecting everyone in the humanities.
+- Society for Humanities is a hub for connecting everyone in the humanities.